A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 6/README.md

     - ![Pinnacle of Leng PNG](./Statblocks/PinnacleOfLeng.png)
   - [The Thing From Beyond Time](./Statblocks/TheThingFromBeyondTime.pdf)
     - ![The Thing From Beyond Time PNG](./Statblocks/TheThingFromBeyondTime.png)
+    - Remember that the Occluding Field stops Angled Entry from working and causes it extreme discomfort and pain.

-  - For stopping the completion of the Leng Device award bonus a hero point.
+  - For stopping the completion of the Leng Device award bonus XP and a hero point.

 ### X13 Cells (xp 90, moderate)
   - 4 Wardens of Wind
   - Warden of Runes [Rune Giant](https://2e.aonprd.com/Monsters.aspx?ID=226)

-### X15 Quarters (xp 40, trivial if encountered here)
+### X15 Quarters (xp 40/60, trivial to low if encountered here)
-  - Khalib L17 TO DO
+  - Khalib L17/18 TO DO
-    - Khalib is likely to join other (non-extreme) combats in the Pinnacle rather than be found here
+    - Khalib is likely to join other (less than severe) combats in the Pinnacle rather than be found here
     - Khalib is essentialy the practice run for Karzoug

 ### X16 Reliquary (xp 30, trivial)